 As the situation was getting serious, we stopped.
 I got out into the cool breeze, not feeling a thing, not hearing the roar of the winds, and unable to breathe properly.
 Finding the pain point right behind my ear, massaging it a bit – I finally (thankfully) understood that my airways were jammed.
 Clearing up my nose was an instant relief – I could breathe again, oxygen flow to the brain was restored!
 Yay!

 Healthy Tip: Lack of oxygen can lead to foggy and delayed decision making.
 Try not putting any undue pressure on yourself and listen to your body.

 The in-between: Whisky Nala

 At the end of the descent, there are a few Dhabas.
-This place is known as the Whisky Nala, however, we experienced no water flow here.
+This place is known as the Whisky Nala.
+However, we experienced no water flow here.
 I stayed in the car, not feeling too great, still.
 A lot of water helped tonnes!
-This 20-minute break of not driving, hydration and chai was God-sent.
+This 20-minute break of not driving, hydration, and chai were God-sent.
 I felt warmer!
-Everyone else ate food, however, I was in no condition and passed.
+Everyone else ate food.
+However, I was in no condition and passed.

 Here we go, again: Lachalung La